 Sign up as a late addition contributor.
 That's it!
 You won't be eligible for cash prizes, but you can still use the form at the top or the bottom of the page to take the first step in upgrading your home and becoming a part of CCI's Home Energy Showcase!
-Also, fill out our Participation Agreement and get it back to us ASAP.

 For the Showcase itself, it all starts with an energy audit which will highlight potential upgrades to improve the efficiency, health, and safety of your home.
 You will have eight months to make any changes, and we ask that you commit to making at least one.
 It can be as simple as changing all lights to LED or as complex as reducing the air leakage from your house by 50%.
 Share your progress with your fellow participants, and compete in making energy reductions to take home one of our three coveted awards!

 Okay, give me the details!

 CCI’s Home Energy Showcase journey starts with an energy audit from the Sound Home program, offered at a reduced rate of $375 for a standard home*.
-From there, you will have the knowledge and access available resources to make the home upgrades that work best for you and your family!
+From there, you will have the knowledge and access to available resources to make the home upgrades that work best for you and your family!
 We suggest three main ways to increase your home’s efficiency, health, and safety: